BigDeviltjj/mxnet-detnet/README.md

 ### train the model

-You need to put the coco2017 dataset in data/ folder, and download pretrained model from [here]().
-Then put them in folder /mnt/data-1/data/jiajie.tang/mxnet-detnet/model/pretrained_mode, then run
+You need to put the coco2017 dataset in data/ folder, and download pretrained model from [detnet-0000.params](https://drive.google.com/drive/folders/1Aon21uVFEsWTzDG2m1AMuo8ka-YZlRS3).
+Then put them in folder model/pretrained_mode, then run

 ```
 python train_end2end.py